hbrooks/rockerbox/string_substring-brooks/README.md

 - Using native Python substring.
 Example: `sub_string in string`.
 I considered Python's `string.find()` method, but it seems that it should be used when we need to get the index of a substring.
 - Using Regular Expressions.
 I created large matching patterns from the words in the word source, then used non-greedy matching to find the matches.
 - Using Set Intersection.
 Faster than a list's O(N) lookup, set's provide constant order look up because they hash elements.
 I leveraged this by creating a set of all the possible string combinations in a URL and doing a speedy set intersection between a set of the words in the word source and the string combinations in the URL.
-- Trie.
+- Using a Trie.
 I created a Trie data structure in `hunters_trie.py` and use it to do prefix lookup of each of the possible string combinations in the URL.
 It could be improved in a few ways, one of which is by using ASCII string integer values instead of their string values.

 Exact details of each method can be found in the appropriate function in `matching_methods.py`.